textpattern/textpattern.github.io/themes/naming-conventions-for-template-authors.md

-1.  - - The first part (xxx) is the creator code, that would identify the Template author, in the same fashion, as it is already handled for plugin files.Here it is followed by an underscore, that suits the general syntax structure of a txp tag.
+1.  - - The first part (xxx) is the creator code, that would identify the Template author, in the same fashion, as it is already handled for plugin files.Here it is followed by an underscore, that suits the general syntax structure of a Textpattern tag.
     1. The second part (yyyy) (after the underscore delimiter) is the part that could identify the structural and functional aspect of the form file.It is followed by a dot delimiter.